Dr. Hendrik Schneider

 Professor and Director, Department of Criminal Law, Criminal Procedure, Criminology, Juvenile Law, and Sentencing, University of Leipzig

-Hendrik Schneider is presently the head of the department of Criminal Law, Criminal Procedure, Criminology, Juvenile Law, and Sentencing at the University of Leipzig Faculty of Law.
+Hendrik Schneider was the head of the department of Criminal Law, Criminal Procedure, Criminology, Juvenile Law, and Sentencing at the University of Leipzig Faculty of Law.
 His current practice includes serving as legal counsel on corporate- and medical- criminal cases and advising on criminal matters surrounding issues of economic transactions and forensic investigations.
 Additionally, he acts as a compliance consultant with particular emphasis on the healthcare industry, including risk analysis, development and implementation of internal guidelines, change management, employee training, and sustainable protection.
 For detailed information click here.

 His recent research focuses on corporate crime, corporate criminology, and compliance.
 In 2012, he founded the innovative virtual education program, Compliance Elliance, which joined forces with LawWithoutWalls to form LWOW X Compliance.
 He has been recognized for excellence in higher education as a result of the success of Compliance Elliance.
 Moreover, he is one of the founders and content curators of Compliance Elliance Journal.